Article

 Form 706-NA United State Estate (and Generation Skipping Transfer) Tax Return is due nine months after the death of an NDA owning taxable assets in the U.S. with a FMV over $60,000.
 If there is no U.S. estate executor, every person in actual or constructive possession of any property of the decedent is liable to file the return.

 By the time Form 706-NA is due, it is usually too late to take advantage of any planning opportunities.
-This is why proactive, strategic estate planning is essential for families with an international presence.
+Proactive planning — especially before acquiring U.S. assets or relocating — is essential to preserving wealth and minimizing administrative burden.

 About the Author(s)